-Upon successful completion of this course, students should be able to:
+Upon successful completion of this course, students should be able to;

+Discuss the influence of management theory on current management practice.
 Use the planning process to accomplish both personal and organizational goals.

 Explain the importance of and the procedure for organizing the workplace and defining tasks, responsibilities and relationships.

 Describe the skills, traits, and behaviors of effective leaders and managers.
 Describe the major functions of human resource management and the role they play in strategic management.